 You can select between TIFF (uncompressed) and PNG (compressed) when exporting doodles as individual image files via the Export command.

 If enabled, the doodles will be saved (internally) within the scene as a compressed PNG file if the Save Compressed option is enabled.

 These values represent the internal size of the bitmap that will be used to record the Doodles.
 Using large bitmaps is not recommended since the playback speed in the Viewport can be negatively affected.
 The bitmaps should be scaled manually to an appropriate size.
 This size cannot be changed.
-The bitmap size should therefore be set prior to doodling (whereby the default size of 320 x 240 is more than sufficient for doodling).

 Activate either or both of these options to make a "ghost" of the sketch prior to and/or following the current sketch visible (with reduced transparency).